Sean McVay: "Sean McVay effect"

 Because of McVay's success as the Rams head coach at a young age, as well as his offensive prowess, NFL teams have started to look more towards younger offensive-minded coaches to be their head coaches, as opposed to coaches with defensive backgrounds or more experience.
 This trend has been coined the "Sean McVay effect".
-Coaches who were hired as a result of this trend include Matt LaFleur (six years older than McVay), Zac Taylor (three years older), and Kevin O'Connell (eight months older), who all served as offensive assistants to McVay, along with Mike McDaniel (three years older), who was on the Washington Redskins coaching staff with McVay from 2011 to 2013.
+Coaches who were hired as a result of this trend include Matt LaFleur (six years older than McVay), Zac Taylor (three years older), Kevin O'Connell (eight months older), and Liam Coen (two months older), who all served as offensive assistants to McVay, along with Mike McDaniel (three years older), who was on the Washington Redskins coaching staff with McVay from 2011 to 2013.
 Others have also cited McVay's offensive success to resulting in the fast rise of Kliff Kingsbury (six years older), who was ousted as head coach of a struggling Texas Tech program to being hired as head coach of the Arizona Cardinals in a period of three months.
 This term would later be expanded to include the hiring of relatively younger head coaches with defensive backgrounds as well.

-McVay would hold the distinction as the NFL's youngest head coach for seven years, until Jerod Mayo, who was born a month after McVay, was hired as head coach for the New England Patriots in 2024.
+McVay held the distinction as the NFL's youngest head coach for seven years, until Jerod Mayo, who was born a month after McVay, was hired as head coach for the New England Patriots in 2024.

 Personal life

 McVay resides in Hidden Hills, California with his wife, Veronika Khomyn, a former model from Ukraine whom he met when he was a coach for Washington and she was a student at George Mason University.
-He and Khomyn previously lived in Encino along with Chris Shula, then the Rams linebackers coach, as a housemate.
-They were engaged on June 22, 2019, while vacationing in Cannes, France.
-They married on June 4, 2022.
-The couple have a son, born in October 2023.
+They previously lived in Encino along with Chris Shula, then the Rams linebackers coach, as a housemate.
+On June 22, 2019, McVay and Khomyn got engaged while vacationing in Cannes, France.
+They got married on June 4, 2022.
+Their first son, Jordan John McVay, was born in October 2023.
+A second son, Christian Alexander McVay, was born in December 2025.

-McVay's grandfather, John McVay, was also an NFL head coach, having coached the New York Giants from 1976 to 1978 before going on to serve as an executive for the San Francisco 49ers between 1980 and 1999.